And2Ex/DefaultGeoLocationSetter/README.md

 # DefaultLocationSetter
-About the program
+Setting Default Location for Windows 10
-This program creates a batch file to quickly change the default location on your Windows computer.
-The default location is used when the actual location is unavailable or when the location service is turned off.
+This batch file creates a .bat file that sets the default location in Windows 10.
+If the actual location is not available or the location service is turned off, this default location will be used.

-How to use the program
-Run the program.
-The program will set default coordinates in settings and prompt you to press Enter to continue.
-The program will retrieve the current default location from the registry.
-Enter a filename for the batch file that will be created.
+Prerequisites
+This script requires administrative privileges to write to the registry.
+Make sure you run the script as an administrator.

+Usage
+Run the batch file SetDefaultLocation.bat and follow the prompts to enter a filename for the generated .bat file and the default location coordinates.

-The program will write the command to write the default location to the new batch file.
+Run the generated .bat file to set the default location in the Windows registry.

-The program will restart the location service and check if the SplunkForwarder service is running.
-The batch file will be saved to your desktop.
-Note: You can remove the code related to checking the SplunkForwarder service if it is not applicable to your use case.
+Note
+This script also checks if the SplunkForwarder service is running and attempts to start it if it is not.
+If you do not need this functionality, you can remove the relevant code from the script.